supperthomas/iot-sensors/README.md

-# IoT scripts for ESP8266 flashed with NodeMCU.
+# IoT scripts for ESP8266 flashed with NodeMCU

 ## Prepare ESP8266
 Use custom build of NodeMCU https://nodemcu-build.com